LSFLK/Copper/copper-server/kubernetes/deployment/README.md

     '''
     // view all pods and copy the pod name for emailserver kubectl get pods --namespace=monitoring
-    // login in to emailserver.
+    // login to emailserver.
 You have to raplace pod_name with email pod. kubectl exec <pod_name> --namespace=monitoring --stdin --tty -c email /bin/sh

     // starting main services from inside the pod